intellectivelab/docs.intellectivelab.com/_docs/development/development-materials.md

 category: Unity 7
 ---
 ## Unity React UI Storybook
-Documentation and examples on how to use and customize default Unity React UI components.
+Documentation and examples on how to use and customize Unity React UI components.

 [Unity React UI Storybook](https://docs.intellectivelab.com/storybook)